little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 Cleopatra’s Pool

 Cleopatra’s pool is located up by Pamukkale.
-If you are thinking to do one or the other, they are both worth seeing.
+If you are thinking of doing one or the other, they are both worth seeing.

 One of the fun things about Cleopatra’s pool is that there are ancient ruins in the water that they have left there.